Science

 Uncertainty for Alaskan Salmon as Mining Companies Dig In

-WILD ALASKAN SALMON are a gold standard for American seafood.
-The long journey from the river to the ocean and back builds the muscle mass that gives the fish their distinct texture and flavor, and the clean rivers of the north produce seafood with very low levels of mercury and other contaminants.
-Indigenous communities have been harvesting salmon […]
+Active mines, proposed mines and exploratory projects in Alaska and British Columbia may affect key salmon watersheds. ~~~ Wild Alaskan Salmon are a gold standard for American seafood.
+The long journey from the river to the ocean and back builds the muscle mass that gives the fish their distinct texture and flavor, and the clean […]

 Continue Reading...